laravel-enso/documentation/docs/packages/form-builder.md

 - Type: boolean
 - Applies to: `"select"`

-Flag that determines if the select options are translatable OR should be translated
+Flag that determines if the select options should be translated

 #### step
 - Is: optional